h4yn0nnym0u5e/Audio/docs/bufferedPlayRec.md

 One of ``AudioBuffer::none``, ``AudioBuffer::given``, ``AudioBuffer::inHeap``, ``AudioBuffer::inExt``; used to define where an object's buffer memory is located.
 See ``createBuffer()``.

 ## Functions
+### System control
+A number of fuctions are provided to control operation of the system, depending on the needs of your sketch.
+If your sketch does not access the filesystem during playback or recording then you can ignore these.

+### `AudioEventResponder::setForceResponse(bool)`
+Calling this function with a `true` parameter *forces* the system to execute Event responses from within the `yield()` function, *even if* a call to `AudioEventResponder::disableResponse(bool)` has been made.
+If this is the case, then the events that the system generates are placed into a separate list, and *must* be executed by calls to `AudioEventResponder::runPolled()` from your sketch, at sufficiently frequent intervals so the buffers are updated in a timely manner.

+### `AudioEventResponder::disableResponse()`
+### `AudioEventResponder::enableResponse()`
+If a call to `AudioEventResponder::setForceResponse(true)` has *not* been made, and your code accesses the filesystem, those access calls (e.g. `open()`, `read()`, `write()` etc.) *must* be "wrapped" in calls to these two functions.
+They act in a similar manner to disabling interrupts, but apply to all EventResponder functions attached to `yield()`.
+If you do not do this then filesystem accesses during playback or recording will very likely cause your sketch to become unstable or crash.

+### `AudioEventResponder::runPolled()`
+Call this from your sketch, at sufficiently frequent intervals so the buffers are updated in a timely manner, if you have previously made a call to `AudioEventResponder::setForceResponse(true)`.

 ### Buffer functions
 For best results a buffer should be allocated prior to using any of the playback and record objects; if you fail to do so, a minimal 1k buffer will be allocated on the first operation, but it is unlikely to be large enough to provide stable operation.
 ### `AudioBuffer::result createBuffer(size_t size,AudioBuffer::bufType location)`